denghuishenmi/minimind/README_en.md

 - Model testing on third-party evaluation benchmarks (C-Eval, C-MMLU, OpenBookQA, etc.).
 - A minimal server implementing the Openai-Api protocol, easy to integrate into third-party ChatUI applications ( FastGPT, Open-WebUI, etc.).
-- Fully compatible with popular community inference engines like llama.cpp, vllm, ollama, or training frameworks such as Llama-Factory.
 - A simple chat WebUI front-end implemented using streamlit.
 - Reproduction (distillation/RL) of the large inference model DeepSeek-R1 as the MiniMind-Reason model, **data + model** all open-source!